ryan-richards/Nugget-Portal/ReadMe.md

 To handle user authentication, you can implement custom logic within the Arduino sketch, such as checking credentials against a database or requiring users to accept terms and conditions.

-## Example

-An example implementation for a simple captive portal is provided in the code.
-You can extend this example to suit your specific use case.

 ## Troubleshooting

 If you encounter any issues or have questions, please refer to the project's issue tracker or community forums for assistance.